dasGringuen/deep_visu/README.md

 ## Use

--   Run
+-   Run bokeh in a separated terminal

 ```
 ~$ bokeh serve
 ```

--   And in a separated tab run the Python script
+-   Run the Python script

 ```
 ~$ python3 example_signals.py
 ```

-## To add in a python code
+## How to use it in Python script

 ```
 # Import the plot